Better air means better buildings

 Drastically improve Indoor Air Quality with ADB

 The quality of the indoor air you breathe has a dramatic impact on your health.
-The ability to disinfect and cleanse the air can severely mitigate illnesses for everyone in the building.
+The ability to disinfect and cleanse the air can severely mitigate illness-causing pathogens for everyone in the building.
 "Indoor air quality" refers to the purity of the air in a specified area.
 It is determined by the level of dust, suspended particles and pollutants that are present.
 IAQ can affect the health and wellness of anyone breathing the air.

-In the wake of the COVID-19 pandemic, there is a greater than ever focus on IAQ.
 Building managers must address IAQ to create the healthiest environment possible for occupants and workers.

 Absenteeism and the cost